“Push” Lyrics Meaning (Matchbox Twenty)

 At first glance, these lines sound aggressive, but they’re likely more emotional than physical.

-“Push you around” could symbolize trying to take back control in a relationship where the singer has felt powerless.
-It’s about dominance—wanting to have the upper hand for once.
+“Push you around” could symbolize trying to take back control in a relationship where he has felt powerless.
+It’s about wanting to have the upper hand for once.

 I wanna push you down